| Healthcare Training Institute - Quality Education since 1979

 Be aware of an increased susceptibility to be destructively self-critical in certain circumstances.
 You might try a “thought-stopping” technique to disrupt your train of self-defeating thinking.
 One way is to wear a rubber band on your wrist (hidden under your blouse or shirt sleeve, if you’re self-conscious).
 When the “self criticism” starts, simply snap the rubber band.
 Mindfully switch to another thought.
 Deliberately get yourself off the negative track.
 With sufficient practice, you can switch mental gears at will.
 Then, you can do without the rubber band prop.

-You can improve the way you handle your own inner critic.
+| You can improve the way you handle your own inner critic.
 Answer "yes" or "no" to the following questions.
+A. When I make an error or an oversight at work, do I criticize myself in a harsh manner?

 B. Before important meetings, events, etc. are my thoughts negative—do I focus on all that might go wrong?